jackcrosbie/King-K-Ms1/README.md

 ## Acknowlegements

-* Narender Singh for all his advice, chats and general help through the project and in our mentor sessions
+* Aaron Sinnott and Narender Singh for all their advice, chats and general help through the project and in our mentor sessions
 * Members of the Slack community who were more then happy to help and answer any questions I had.
+* My peer Daisy Gunn for her continous advice and support.

 This project is for educational use only and was created for the Code Institute Module of User Centric front end development